Toward Automated Robustness Evaluation of Mathematical Reasoning: More Experiment Details

 \subsection{Results of Weakness Analyses}

-Table~\ref{tab:weakness_ana2} presents representative examples of weakness analyses using LLaMA-3.2 as the target model.
+Figure~\ref{fig:weakness} shows the distribution of weaknesses for different target LLMs.
+Table~\ref{tab:weakness_ana2} presents representative examples of weakness analyses using LLaMA-3.2-1B-Instruct as the target model.
 Each example includes the original and modified questions, the model's response, and a brief analysis highlighting the primary rewriting components and underlying error causes.